-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Central Interstate Low-Level Radioactive Waste Commission as of June 30, 2011 and 2010, and the changes in its net assets and its cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Central Interstate Low-Level Radioactive Waste Commission as of June 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.

-In accordance with Government Auditing Standards, we also have issued our report dated November 14, 2011 on our consideration of the Commission's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grants agreements, and other matters.
+In accordance with Government Auditing Standards, we also have issued our report dated May 17, 2013 on our consideration of the Commission's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grants agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in assessing the results of our audits.

-The Commission has not presented Management's Discussion and Analysis that U.S. generally accepted accounting principles has determined is necessary to supplement, although not required to be part of, the basic financial statements.
+The Commission has omitted Management's Discussion and Analysis that U.S. generally accepted accounting principles require to be presented to supplement the basic financial statements.
+Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Our opinion on the basic financial statements is not affected by this omitted information.